What is Chain of Thought Prompting & How to Use It in AI

 Few-shot prompting, which uses a few examples to guide the model’s reasoning.

-Advanced methods like Auto-CoT, Analogical prompting, and Step-Back prompting, which refine the CoT process and enhance the model’s reasoning capabilities.
+Advanced methods like Auto-CoT, Analogical prompting, and Step-Back prompting refine the CoT process and enhance the model’s reasoning capabilities.

 Integrating CoT prompting with fine-tuning to further improve the model’s performance by enhancing its ability to generate coherent arguments.